 Under horizontal integration, the focus is more on the operations, procurement, and supply chain.
 Under vertical integration, the focus is more on the R&D to ensure the best components for the product.

-In horizontal integration, there is less customization, so it may result in lower customer experience.
-The level of customization is more in vertical integration resulting in an optimized product that helps to enhance the customer experience.
+In horizontal integration, there is less customization, so that it may result in a lower customer experience.
+The level of customization is more in vertical integration resulting in an optimized product that helps enhance the customer experience.

 A vertically integrated company is more prone to disruptions and faces a higher risk.
 On the other hand, the risk is less in horizontal integration.

 In the case of horizontal integration, the ecosystem is vast as there are multiple competitors selling similar products.
-Vertical integration, on the other hand, enables the company to sell a limited amount of products, and therefore, the ecosystem is smaller.
+On the other hand, vertical integration enables the company to sell a limited amount of products, and therefore, the ecosystem is smaller.

 Both horizontal and vertical integration play a crucial role in shaping the growth of a business.
-For all-around growth, a company should make use of both the strategies.1–3
+For all-around growth, a company should make use of both strategies.